43615/dcim/README.md

 - `P` is now like `n`, but with a newline.
 The conversion feature is moved to `A`.
 - "Diagnostic" printing commands (all except `n` and `P`) now print brackets around strings for clarity.
 - Commands that need integers always implicitly round their arguments.
 When rounding, the fractional part is discarded (rounding towards zero).
-- The amount of registers provided is now fixed to 65536, meaning that any character on Unicode's Basic Multilingual Plane (0000-FFFF) can be used as a register name.
-This is the only arbitrary limit imposed on the user.
+- The amount of available registers is now unlimited.
+The lowest 2¹⁶ regs (indices 0..=65535) are preallocated and thus more efficient to access (number was chosen to match Unicode's Basic Multilingual Plane).
+To access arbitrary registers, use the [DRS](#direct-register-number-selection).
 - When saving or loading uninitialized array objects, all previously nonexistent objects are initialized with an empty string.
 This fixes undefined behaviour like with `123d:ala`.
 - Strings have full Unicode support (stored as UTF-8).
 The new string manipulation features index strings by characters.
 - The `!` pseudocommand for executing OS commands is replaced with `\`, which pops and runs a string.